 Creative wedding photographers (also known as fashion, editorial or contemporary photographers) are a group of wedding photographers who offer something a little different.
-They will use light in creative way, may be particularly skilled in flash photography and will likely place a great deal of emphasis on the couple’s portraits.
+They will use light in creative or unusual ways, may be particularly skilled in flash photography and will likely place a great deal of emphasis on the couple’s portraits.
 Photos may be less about the mood and emotions of the day and more about the creative eye of the photographer creating beautiful images which can often involve being away from your wedding for a while and may by more posed.

 Documentary wedding photographers (that’s us!)

 Documentary wedding photography, candid wedding photography and wedding photojournalism are all essentially fancy names to describe the same thing.
 They are all about recording what actually happens during your wedding day.
 Something happens, and then bam, we take a photo of it.

 No, “Just move your arm up a little”, or “twist your head a little bit so the light is just perfect”.
 No, “let’s just pretend do your makeup again for the photo”.
 And absolutely no “Can you just pretend to laugh”.
 They may have advice on the best ways to do things, like the confetti shot or cutting the cake, but they won’t manufacture it in the moment.